4ait/bin_struct/README.md

 ## Future performance improvements

-Along with changing particular compiler output to better version of if there will be some, i see another huge room of improvements, currently researching.
+Along with changing particular compiler output to better version of if there will be some, i see another huge room of improvements.

 It's called `use cases`.
 Problem: you don't always need all values to be decoded.
 And it's always will be not optimal solution no matter there will be decode single field function or not.

+Update: First use cases already implemented!

-I see way to solve it to implement compile time use cases.
-For example we often accessing length and version from some struct.
+For example, we're often accessing length and version from some struct.

 We can compile it to usecase like
 ```elixir